-The 22d state, admitted to the Union on 14 December 1819, whose name is derived from two Choctaw Indian words: "alba amo," meaning "thicket gatherers" or "vegetation gatherers."
+The 22nd state, admitted to the Union on 14 December 1819, whose name is derived from two Choctaw Indian words: “alba amo,” meaning “thicket gatherers” or “vegetation gatherers.”

-The fourth Alabama (SSBN-731) was laid down on 14 October 1980 at Groton, Conn., by the Electric Boat Division of the General Dynamics Corp.; launched on 19 May 1984; sponsored by Mrs. Barbara E. Dickinson; and commissioned at the Submarine Base, New London, on 25 May 1985, Capt.
+The fourth Alabama (SSBN-731) was laid down on 27 August 1981 at Groton, Conn., by the Electric Boat Division of General Dynamics Corp.; launched on 19 May 1984; sponsored by Mrs. Barbara E. Dickinson, wife of Representative William L. Dickinson (Ala.); and commissioned at Naval Submarine Base New London, Conn., on 25 May 1985, Capt.
 Wade H. Taylor (Blue Crew) and Capt.
 Malcolm S. Wright (Gold Crew) in command.

-The nuclear-powered fleet ballistic missile submarine (FBM) departed the Connecticut coast three days later to conduct her shakedown cruise off the coast of Florida.
-The Blue Crew completed its shakedown training late in July, and the warship stopped at Port Canaveral, Fla., on the 22d for the Gold Crew to take over for its cruise.
-At the conclusion of the Gold Crew's shakedown training late in October, the Blue Crew came on board again at New London on the 20th to take Alabama back to the yard at Electric Boat for post-shakedown availability.
-Those repairs occupied the warship until mid-December when she completed sea trials in Narragansett Bay.
+Alabama sailed from the Connecticut coast three days later and carried out her shakedown cruise off Cape Canaveral, Fla.
+(28 May-9 June 1985).
+The Blue Crew completed its shakedown training late in July, and the fleet ballistic missile submarine moored at Port Canaveral for the Gold Crew to relieve the Blue Crew (22 July).
+At the conclusion of the Gold Crew’s shakedown training, the Blue Crew boarded again at Naval Underwater Sound Center, New London, on 20 October, and sailed Alabama back to the yard at Electric Boat for a post-shakedown availability.
+Alabama completed her sea trials in Narragansett Bay (13-22 December 1985).